 Is it a lack of education?
-In the case of this lady, the issue most definitely shouldn’t be a lack of education.
+In the case of this lady, a senior member of faculty at a prestigious university, the issue most definitely shouldn’t be a lack of education.
 Did she think I was flouting a rule (no pets allowed on campus)?
 It could not be so, since she clearly heard my explanation to the security officer – that I had already obtained official permission from the Faculty Manager to bring Lucy with me as my assistance dog, and that the person in charge of security is aware about us.
-This brings me to the logical conclusion, then, that her question was issued as a challenge to a) my need for an assistance dog, which is thus a question of my disability itself, and b) the truthfulness of my explanation.
+This brings me to the logical conclusion, then, that her question was issued as a challenge to a) my need for an assistance dog, which is thus an intrusive and high-handed questioning of my disability itself, and b) the truthfulness of my explanation.

 What is amusing, in a rather dark way, was that it only took all of that brief period of time in the lift, going from the ground floor to the fourth floor (and we hadn’t even arrived at the fourth when she spoke to me), for her to make an assessment of me and then decide to question the validity of my needs, and therefore my disability.
 I did not mention autism to the security officers, nor did I need to – they were satisfied that I had obtained official permission, and they did not press the matter further.
 The irony is, the people who may be perceived as less informed, less ‘educated,’ were more accepting of my explanation than this lady.
 Not even experts in the field are able to make an accurate assessment in such a short period of time.